-Robert Bolton

-Head of Global People and Change

-Center of Excellence

-KPMG International

-Executive summary It's not news that automation, coupled with the profound impact of COVID-19, has changed how work gets done.
-The World Economic Forum calls this the 'double disruption,' and it sent many well-laid-out plans spinning.
+Robert Bolton Head of Global People and Change Center of Excellence KPMG International Foreword Part 1: The 'S' in ESG Part 2: The 'total workforce' approach Part 3: Reimagining HR for the new world of work Conclusion: More waves ahead Executive summary It's not news that automation, coupled with the profound impact of COVID-19, has changed how work gets done.
+The World Economic Forum calls this the 'double disruption,'1 and it sent many well-laid-out plans spinning.
 Literally overnight, companies shut their physical offices and enabled employees to work remotely.
 Many organizations struggled in this transition, but others used the disruption as a catalyst for change, reimagining the workforce and the organization's operating model.
 "We've been catapulted into this future of work, whether people like it or not," says Linda Aiello, EVP, Employee Success Business Partner at Salesforce.
 "With that, of course, is going to come different styles of working."
-KPMG's Future of HR research in 2019 found that, while many business leaders view HR as an administrator, there is a group of HR organizations, about 10 percent of that global sample, who are considered value drivers within their enterprises.
+KPMG's Future of HR research in 20192 found that, while many business leaders view HR as an administrator, there is a group of HR organizations, about 10 percent of that global sample, who are considered value drivers within their enterprises.
 We coined the term 'Pathfinders' for this cohort.
-In mid-2020, after continuing to explore the Pathfinder concept it became apparent that Pathfinding HR organizations tended to be more positive about the future and were more likely to adopt leading technologies than their peers.
+In mid-2020, after continuing to explore the Pathfinder concept3 it became apparent that Pathfinding HR organizations tended to be more positive about the future and were more likely to adopt leading technologies than their peers.
 They also responded more quickly to the pandemic than non-Pathfinding HR organizations.
+1 The future of jobs.
+World Economic Forum, 2020.

 To build on the 2020 research, this year KPMG professionals conducted in-depth interviews with 18 HR leaders from across the globe that we believe showcase characteristics of Pathfinders.
 This report shares the insights on how the interviewed organizations are navigating the double disruption of COVID-19 and digital transformation, and how they are shaping the workforce for the future.
 The findings reveal that today's Pathfinders are:

 - Tackling head-on the evolving challenges around inclusion, diversity and equity (IDE) in the workforce, and understanding what this means for employee experience, culture, and the talent pool of the future. - Challenging existing approaches to talent management and embracing a new 'total workforce' philosophy that fills talent gaps, going beyond the high-performers, and focusing on everyone for both current and future skill needs. - Experimenting with new ways of working and emerging technologies to help employees adapt to a disrupted reality, while rethinking preconceived notions of how work gets done. - Questioning HR's own strengths and opportunities and using data and analytics to explore how the function can work better with other business functions to shape the workforce of the future.
-We've been catapulted into this future of work, whether people like it or not.
+We've been catapulted into this future of work, whether people like it or not."
 Linda Aiello, EVP, Employee Success Business Partner at Salesforce Who are the Pathfinders?

 HR organizations who are focusing on integrated and mutually reinforcing capabilities such as employee experience, data and analytics, workforce shaping and digital HR and learning.
-Based on our 2019 and 2020 research, this cohort makes up approximately 10% of the sample in both years. &lt;sup>1The future of jobs.
-World Economic Forum, 2020. &lt;sup>2 Future of HR 2020: Which path are you taking?
-KPMG International, 2019. &lt;sup>3 The Future of HR in the New Reality.
+Based on our 2019 and 2020 research, this cohort makes up approximately 10% of the sample in both years.
+2 Future of HR 2020: Which path are you taking?
+KPMG International, 2019.
+3 The Future of HR in the New Reality.
 KPMG International, 2020.